 Halvorson Music Library houses materials in the St. Olaf library system that concern music.
-These include 20,000 scores, 17,000 recordings (both video and audio), 15,000 books about music, music periodicals, and reference resources.
+These include 25,000 scores, 17,000 recordings (both video and audio), 18,000 books about music, music periodicals, and reference resources.
 Computers and listening/viewing stations are available for use, and a group study room contains video, audio, and computer capabilities.
-We also subscribe to more than one million tracks of streamed audio!
+We also subscribe to almost ten million tracks of streamed audio!

 St. Olaf uses the Library of Congress classification system, in which most music materials begin with the call letter "M" (see below).